apexDev37/DjangOps/README.md

 make -f compose.Makefile watch.dev
 ```

-You can also choose to spin up more light-weight `web` service to handle only
+You can also choose to spin up a more light-weight `web` service to handle only
 test-related concerns.

-- Run Compose services in watch (develop) mode.
+- Run Compose services in watch (testing) mode.

 ```bash
 make -f compose.Makefile watch.test